Technicolor: The introduction of Eastmancolor and decline

+In 1953, the Technicolor Motion Pictures Corporation signed an agreement with the French groups Gaumont and Pathé and set up the subsidiary Société Technicolor.
+Its plant is located on the outskirts of Paris.
+It closed in 1958 after experiencing numerous economic and financial difficulties.

+Technicolor expanded into India in the 1950s and Jhansi Ki Rani was the first Technicolor film made in India.
+In 1956, Technicolor made an agreement with Ramnord Research Laboratories as its processor.
+An imbibition lab was planned for Bombay, but was never created.

 As the end of the Technicolor process became apparent, the company repurposed its three-color cameras for wide-screen photography, and introduced the Technirama process in 1957.
 Other formats the company ventured into included VistaVision, Todd-AO, and Ultra Panavision 70.
 All of them were an improvement over the three-strip negatives, since the negative print-downs generated sharper and finer grain dye transfer copies.
 By the mid-1960s, the dye-transfer process eventually fell out of favor in the United States as being too expensive and too slow in turning out prints.
 With the growing number of screens in the US, the standard run of 200–250 prints increased.
 And while dye-transfer printing yielded superior color printing, the number of high speed prints that could be struck in labs all over the country outweighed the fewer, slower number of prints that could only be had in Technicolor's labs.
-One of the last American films printed by Technicolor was The Godfather Part II (1974).
+One of the final American films printed by Technicolor was The Godfather Part II (1974).

+A lab was established in Italy to circumvent taxes on foreign film imports.
 In 1975, the US dye transfer plant was closed and Technicolor became an Eastman-only processor.
 In 1977, the final dye-transfer printer left in Rome was used by Dario Argento to make prints for his horror film Suspiria.
+Technicolor's lab in Paris closed in 1958, as it was facing 450 million francs in debt.
 In 1980, the Italian Technicolor plant ceased printing dye transfer.

 The British line was shut down in 1978 and sold to Beijing Film and Video Lab which shipped the equipment to China.
 A great many films from China and Hong Kong were made in the Technicolor dye transfer process, including Zhang Yimou's Ju Dou (1990) and even one American film, Space Avenger (1989), directed by Richard W. Haines.
 The Beijing line was shut down in 1993 for a number of reasons, including inferior processing.